danielwalker/farm-graphql/README.md

 GraphQL with GraphiQL on Spring Boot
 ====================================

 A demo of graphql in spring boot.
-Runs the graphiql user interface on root that allows you mess with queries.
+Runs the graphiql user interface on root so you can play around.

 Example Queries
 ---------------